timqian/blog/posts/one-year-indie-hacker.md

 ### Building APPs is becoming more and more easy

 nodejs, react, react-native, electron, flutter, bootstrap, tailwindcss… tools to help building APPs occurs rapidly.
 Although some developer is complaining about too many things to learn and too many choices to choose.
 But it is important to note that these new tools are built to facilitate software engineering.
-You may already noticed, there are lots of young people, even in primary school, got their own personal webpage and side projects.
+You may already noticed, there are lots of young people, even in primary school, got their own personal website and side projects.
 This is hard to imagine 10 years ago.

 ### Building successful APPs is becoming more and more hard